DLR-AMR/t8code/README.md

 ### Introduction

+This is just to test the ci!!
+Do not merge!

 t8code (spoken as "tetcode") is a C/C++ library to manage parallel adaptive meshes with various element types. t8code uses a collection (a forest) of multiple connected adaptive space-trees in parallel and scales to at least one million MPI ranks and over 1 Trillion mesh elements.
 It is licensed under the GNU General Public License 2.0 or later.
 Copyright (c) 2015 the developers.